sayitfast/MountWizzard3/docu/firststeps3.md

 before starting refinement process.
 In the special case of DSO Track this might be not desired.
 Therefore you can keep an existing refinement model by setting the checkbox "keep refinement model.

-<b>"run refinment model only"</b> will start the model building.
+<b>"run refinement model only"</b> will start the model building.
 The button will be blue during the model run.
 You cannot start multiple
 runs at the same time.
 If you would like to stop manually, please select "cancel any model run".

 ### Area 3 - General Functions